kalmontee/cubex/README.md

-# cubex

 # Totally Trivial Trivia Game!

-* How much of a Game of Thrones fan are you?
+# How much of a Game of Thrones fan are you?
 Go on a take the challenge!!

 * Instructions:
 * Press the start button to begin the trivia.
 You will have 15 seconds to answer each question.